The County's Secondhand Personal Property law requires a dealer in secondhand personal property to

 Who is exempt from licensing?

 Radios and other audio equipment; televisions and other video equipment; photographic, optical and computer equipment; typewriters, calculators and other electronic or electrical home or office appliances, machines or equipment; firearms; bicycles; jewelry; furs, leather goods; watches; paintings; fine or historic china, crystal, glass or porcelain; objets d'art; power tools; carpets and rugs; musical instruments; and any item serialized, marked for identification purposes, or engraved.
 Chapter 44A of the Executive Regulations was amended in September 2016 to provide a financial limit to its reporting requirements.
 Thereafter, certain items under $75 are not included in the definition of "secondhand personal property."
 For a full listing of what is and is not included in the law, please see COMCOR 44A.03.01.01(d)(-(e).

 The Office of Consumer Protection licenses secondhand personal property dealers.
-You can obtain our on-line fillable application here:
+Submit your application here:

 Mail the completed application and check or money order (cash is not accepted) payable to "Montgomery County, Maryland" in the amount of $50.00 to Office of Consumer Protection, Licensing & Registration Unit, 100 Maryland Avenue, Suite 330, Rockville, MD 20850.

 Licenses are valid for one year and expire on July 30th.
 Any person who fails to obtain the license is subject to a $500.00 Civil Citation and an Order for Abatement.
 Failure to comply with the Order is subject to contempt proceedings.